AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEX_CLASSModel_TagNames/SYSTEMUNITCLASSLIB_STRING.md

 CAEX_CLASSModel_TagNames.SYSTEMUNITCLASSLIB_STRING Field
 ========================================================
-AutomationML 2.1 APIThe Name of the CAEX-Element 'SystemUnitClassLib'.
+The Name of the CAEX-Element 'SystemUnitClassLib'.
 The CAEX-Wrapper is [SystemUnitClassLibType][1].

   **Namespace:**  [Aml.Engine.CAEX][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)